Before you start

 Select “New application”.
 There are four or five pages to fill in.
 The application form is different for research grants and all other grant types.
 Select first “Call for research grants” or “Call for other than research grants”.

 1. Basic information (all applicants)

 - Address must always be your home address – this is required for making the compulsory tax control announcement that allows the tax exemption for your grant.

 - Personal phone number: use our own phone number, not your work phone.

 - Title of project should be concise but comprehensive.
-In the case of a travel of IUFRO grant, please, use the name of the congress, course, or other event, for which you apply the grant.
+In the case of a travel grant, please, use the name of the congress, course, or other event, for which you apply the grant.

 - Time of use is the period of time, during which the grant is used.
 Use the calendar that opens for start and end date.

 - Purpose of the use of the grant (other than research grant) is selected from a dropdown list.

 - Research area is selected from a dropdown list.

 - Fill in Specify research area if needed.